 Its origins date back to 2006, when seven consortiums were set up (CIBERBBN, CIBEREHD, CIBERBNED, CIBERER, CIBERES, CIBERESP and CIBEROBN), most of which originated from thematic networks previously running.
 In 2007 the process culminated with the creation of CIBERSAM and CIBERDEM.
 The integration of CIBERBBN, CIBEREHD, CIBERER, CIBERES, CIBERESP, CIBEROBN, CIBERDEM and CIBERSAM in a single Consortium known as Consorcio Centro de Investigación Biomédica en Red, M.P, CIBER, was approved in 2013, taking effect as of 1st January 2014, in the framework of the Plan for restructuring and rationalising the Public sector.
 On January 1, 2017, through the call for the Strategic Action in Health 2013-2016, new thematic areas and new groups were incorporated into the CIBER Consortium.
 The new thematic areas created by the following: Fragility and Healthy Aging (CIBERFES), Cardiovascular Diseases (CIBERCV) and Cancer (CIBERONC).

-At the present time the CIBER has a staff of 800 persons and almost 6000 attached researchers, integrated in 400 research groups, spread out at different centres, linked to 100 institutions in the consortium, belonging to different Administrations, Institutions and Autonomous Communities, in the public and private sectors.
+At the present time the CIBER has a staff more than 900 persons and almost 6000 attached researchers, integrated in 400 research groups, spread out at different centres, linked to 104 institutions in the consortium, belonging to different Administrations, Institutions and Autonomous Communities, in the public and private sectors.

 The CIBER’s scientific programme is arranged around the following thematic research areas: